-Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2013 and the date of this AIF or was entered into before that date but is still in effect.
+Below are the particulars of each contract, other than those entered into in the ordinary course of business, that is material to China Gold International and was entered into between January 2016 and the date of this AIF or was entered into before that date but is still in effect.
 No disclosure is made regarding any contract that was entered into prior to January 1, 2002.

 - 1. CJV between Brigade 217 and Pacific Gold Mining Inc. dated April 5, 2002 to establish IMPM as a CJV.
 This is the joint venture agreement that relates to the CSH Gold Project and grants to China Gold International a 96.5% interest in the CJV. - 2.
-CNG Non-Compete and the CGG Non-Compete was granted in 2010 by China National Gold in which China National Gold agrees to not compete with the Company, nor allow its Controlled Entities to compete with the Company in the International Mining Business and by the Company to China National Gold in which it undertakes not to compete with China National Gold and its Controlled Entities in respect of gold and nonferrous mineral prospects in PRC. - 3.
-Bank of China Loan Supplementary Agreement dated May 30, 2011 to the Bank of China Credit Facility received by Huatailong from a syndicate of banks led by the Bank of China on June 4, 2010, where under Huatailong pledged a portion of its fixed assets and mining rights for the Jiama Project as collateral for the funds of RMB750 million previously advanced under the Bank of China Credit Facility. - 4.
-Bank of China Credit Facility.
-A credit facility of RMB750 million received by Huatailong from a syndicate of banks led by the Bank of China on June 4, 2010.
+CNG Non-Compete and the CGG Non-Compete was granted in 2010 by China National Gold in which China National Gold agrees to not compete with the Company, nor allow its Controlled Entities to compete with the Company in the International Mining Business and by the Company to China National Gold in which it undertakes not to compete with China National Gold and its Controlled Entities in respect of gold and nonferrous mineral prospects in PRC.